-For the sake of portability, the TA_RNGn attribute must be accepted even by a system without an MMU.
-It is possible, for example, to handle all TA_RNGn as equivalent to TA_RNG0, but error must not be returned.
+For the sake of portability, the TA_RNGn attribute must be accepted even by a system with a single CPU's operating mode.
+It is possible, for example, to handle all TA_RNGn as equivalent to TA_RNG0 , but error must not be returned.